Internships

 Are you a student who would like to apply for a sustainability internship position?

 The Office of Sustainability is committed to cultivating an inclusive, diverse and respectful workplace.
 All current students are welcome and encouraged to apply.
-Applications for Fall Semester 2023 are due by April 7, 2023.
+Learn more about our workplace culture here.
+Fall 2025 positions are open.
+See below for descriptions of open positions.
+Deadline to apply is April 1, 2025.

 Campus Compost Intern

-Intern will co-lead our electric trike powered UGA Campus Compost Program Team.
-Tasks include physical collection of compost bins from 60+ campus locations, communication with participants, data collection and mapping, program expansion and promotion, and team building and leadership development.
-Candidates must have a passion for compost and engaging with others, be a safe and confident bicyclist, have a valid driver’s license, enjoy working behind the scenes and getting their hands dirty, be willing to work outdoors in less than ideal weather conditions, be able to lift up to 50 lbs, and be driven to advance the availability of composting to all students, faculty and staff on UGA’s campus.
+This intern will be part of the small team behind the tricycle-powered UGA Campus Compost Program.
+The majority of this position's hours are spent doing the physical collection of compost material from 100+ bin locations on campus.
+Other tasks include communication with program participants, data collection, and compost education at UGA.
+Candidates must have a passion for composting and engaging with others, be a safe and confident bicyclist, have a valid driver’s license, enjoy working behind the scenes and getting their hands dirty (and smelly), be willing to work outdoors in sub-ideal weather conditions, and be able to lift up to 50 lbs.

 Shell to Shore Intern